 After coring the tops of the tomatoes I pour boiling water over them so that they are completely submerged under the water, and I leave them that way for 3 minutes.
 Carefully, drain off the hot water and then add cold water to cool them.
 Drain off the cold water and remove the skins.
 You’ll find the skins slide off very easily for the most part.

-Chop the tomatoes and measure out 3 cups and pour into a medium sized freezer bag.
+Chop the tomatoes and measure out 3 cups and pour into a medium sized freezer bag (or 1 quart).
 I use 3 cups because that’s how much is in a large can at the grocery store.

 And that’s all that’s to it!
 Put them in your freezer and when you need tomatoes for a recipe, thaw them in the fridge overnight and you’re good to go.
 I also add them frozen to a recipe that I’m going to cook and they thaw quickly as the recipe cooks.

 After filling my freezer bags with the tomatoes, I flatten them a bit without squishing the tomatoes so that they stack neatly and take up less room in the freezer.

 Be sure to get as much air out of the freezer bag as you can before sealing the bag.

 The Beauty of a Weekly Meal Planner

 Are you new to Meal Planning?
 Or looking for a good plan to try?
 You may be asking yourself, “Why should I meal plan?”
 Well, the beauty of a weekly meal planner for me are its benefits that make my life a whole lot easier.